Giannis63/Uno-Card-Game/README.md

 printed out by the client once received, and 'codes'.
 These instruct the client to run methods where mutliple prints/ specific input is required.
 This process could do with improvement, perhaps with a specific protocol class.

-Although implemented in the original text version, there is no quiting mechanism so if you leave a game mid play this will currently stop any other players from continuing that game.